-4 Improving Distance Estimates using Signal Strength
+4 Improving Estimates using Inter-sensor Distance Measurements

 One virtue of our algorithm is that it can function in the absence of direct distance measurements.
 At the same time, our algorithm can be easily generalized to incorporate direct distance measurements if available.
 For example, suppose that sensors are able to estimate the distance of neighboring sensors through radio strength, then these estimates can easily be used in place of r, or one hop.